Google Cloud KMS – Key Management & Encryption

 • For symmetric encryption, periodically and automatically rotating keys is a recommended security practice

-• Cloud MS does not support automatic rotation of asymmetric keys and has to be done manually
+• Cloud KMS does not support automatic rotation of asymmetric keys and has to be done manually

 • With key rotation, data encrypted with previous key versions is not automatically re-encrypted with the new key version.